andrewhopper/dotai/readme.md

 ### Key Components

 #### docs/0-ai-config/
-Contains configuration files for AI tools, including Model Context Protocol settings and rules for specific AI assistants like Cursor and Cline.
+Contains configuration files for AI tools, including workflow documentation, Model Context Protocol settings, and rules for specific AI assistants like Cursor and Cline.

+#### docs/1-context/
+Houses project context documentation, including project scope, conventions, target personas, and applicable standards.

+##### docs/1-context/project_context.md
+Documents the project's scope, goals, and context to provide AI tools with the necessary background information.

+##### docs/1-context/project_conventions.md
+Defines project-specific conventions, coding standards, and practices to ensure consistency.

+##### docs/1-context/target-personas/
+Contains documentation about the target users or personas for the project, helping to guide design and development decisions.

+##### docs/1-context/standards/
+Houses documentation on applicable standards, best practices, and requirements that the project must adhere to.

 #### docs/2-technical-design/
-Houses technical design documentation, including development workflows and project requirements.
+Contains technical design documentation, including development workflows, project requirements, and feature specifications.

 ##### docs/2-technical-design/development_workflow/
 Documents the standardized development process and workflow for projects using the Dot AI framework.
 This includes step-by-step guides, best practices, and workflow diagrams to ensure consistent development practices.